owen-it/laravel-auditing-doc/upgrading.md

 }
 ```

-## Upgrading from version 3.1.x to version 4.1.x
+## Upgrade from version 3.1.x to version 4.1.x
 ### Model
 All `Auditable` models must implement the `OwenIt\Auditing\Contracts\Auditable` interface.